aws/codelyzer/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## How to build this code and run automated tests successfully
+* Clone the repository `git clone https://github.com/aws/codelyzer.git`
+* You'll need BOTH Visual Studio 2022 and 2019.
+2019 is needed to bring in the required dependencies for some tests.
+Community, Professional and Enterprise Edition all work.
+* Install Visual Studio 2022 with:
+  * The `.NET Desktop Development` Workload
+  * The `ASP.NET and Web Development` Workload
+* Install Visual Studio 2019 with:
+  * The `ASP.NET and Web Development` Workload
+* Load the solution `Codelyzer.sln` using Visual Studio 2022.
+* Build
+* Run tests

 ## Reporting Bugs/Feature Requests